The Automated Shipping Transformation

 Conclusion

-The term “3PL broker” often comes up in logistics and supply chain management.
-But what is a 3PL broker exactly?
-In this blog post, we’ll break down the concept, explore the differences between 3PLs and brokers, discuss how they collaborate, and uncover the costs of using a 3PL broker.
+The term “3PL broker” often appears in logistics and supply chain management.
+But what is a 3PL broker, exactly?
+In this blog post, we’ll explain the concept, explore the differences between 3PLs and brokers, discuss how they collaborate, and uncover the costs of using a 3PL broker.

 What is a 3PL Broker?